Precedence, Associativity of Operators, Non-Associative Operators

 Left-to-right associativity:

-is evaluated first, then the result is divided by3
+5 * 2is evaluated first, then the result is divided by3.Right-to-left associativity:

 Non-Associative Operators